marxin/texi2rst-generated/sphinx/gccint/debugging-the-analyzer.rst

 The analyzer recognizes various special functions by name, for use in debugging the analyzer.
-Declarations can be seen in the testsuite in analyzer-decls.h.
+Declarations can be seen in the testsuite in :samp:`analyzer-decls.h`.
 None of these functions are actually implemented.

 Add: